 What is a verified badge?

-“A verified badge is a check that appears next to an Instagram account’s name in search and on the profile.
-It means Instagram has confirmed that an account is the authentic presence of the public figure, celebrity or global brand it represents.”
+A verified badge is a blue checkmark that appears next to an Instagram account’s name in the search bar and on their profile.
+It means Instagram has confirmed that an account is the “authentic presence of the public figure, celebrity or global brand it represents.”

-Why is it important?
+Why Instagram verification is important?

 How to get verified on Instagram?